-- Item 6 DOCUMENT NUMBER.
+Item 6 DOCUMENT NUMBER.
 Throughout an assignment, the interviewer should consecutively number forms completed for the assignment.
-BOTH PAGES of the first interview should be numbered 01; BOTH PAGES of the second interview should be numbered 02, etc. All forms sent in should be numbered, regardless of interview status. - Item 7a COUNTY.
-Enter the three-digit FIPS number assigned to the site of the intercept.
-The county code should be listed on the interviewer assignment listing, as well as in the site register. - Item 7b SITE NUMBER.
+BOTH PAGES of the first interview should be numbered 01; BOTH PAGES of the second interview should be numbered 02, etc. All forms sent in should be numbered, regardless of interview status.

+Item 7a SITE NUMBER.
 Enter the four-digit FIPS number of the site where the interview is being conducted.
-The site number should be listed on the interviewer's assignment schedule as one of the sites within the assigned cluster, as well as in the site register. - Item 7c CLUSTER.
+The site number should be listed on the interviewer's assignment schedule as one of the sites within the assigned cluster, as well as in the site register.

+Item 7b CLUSTER.
 Interviewer should enter the two digit number for the cluster of sites assigned for that day.
-The cluster number should be listed on the interviewer's assignment schedule. - Item 8 SITE TYPE.
+The cluster number should be listed on the interviewer's assignment schedule.

+Item 8 SITE TYPE.
 Enter the type of site at which the interview took place.
 If interview took place at a marina, code 1.

 If interview took place on a private dock, code 2.

 If interview took place at a public ramp, code 3.

-If interview took place at some other type of site, code 4. - Item 9 BOAT NAME.
+If interview took place at some other type of site, code 4.

+Item 9 BOAT NAME.
 If the name of the boat is evident (e.g., if it is written on the boat itself), then the interviewer need only verify the information with the respondent, and fill in the name on the coding form.
 If the boat name is not apparent, the interviewer should ask the respondent "What is the name of your boat?" and fill in the information.
 If the boat has no name, the interviewer should leave the first set of boxes at Question 9 blank and fill in the "no name" oval underneath.